HL7/phd/input/intro-notes/StructureDefinition-PhdNumericObservation-notes.md

 An example of an observation with an alert can be found [here](Observation-numeric-spo2-alarm.json.html).

 ##### Measurement Confidence 95
 The Measurement-Confidence-95 gives a lower and upper bound with which the manufacturer is 95% confident that the actual reported measurement is within that bounds.
 The Measurement Confidence 95 applies only to measurement values that are quantities.
+It is supported by the IEEE 11073-20601 specification, but not by the IEEE 11073-10206 ACOM specification.
 It shall be reported if the PHD provides it.
 When static it can be reported as an extension in a Device Metric, otherwise it is reported as an extension of an Observation.
 See [Confidence95 extension](StructureDefinition-Confidence95.html).
 The range is encoded in an Extension.valueRange element.
 The ranges have the same units as the primary measurement.
-The IEEE 11073 Measurement-Confidence-95 component is currently used only in the Continuous Glucose specialization.
+The IEEE 11073-20601 Measurement-Confidence-95 component is currently used only in the Continuous Glucose specialization.
 An example of a Measurement Confidence 95 entry is shown below:

 {% fragment Observation/glucose-observation JSON EXCEPT:extension[2] %}